How are company scores calculated?

 (ii) Website Traffic

-It’s worth noting that website traffic is more important to companies in certain industries than others.
+It’s worth noting that website popularity is more important to companies in certain industries than others.
 A very successful social network company will have a high traffic website, however an equally successful semiconductor company is likely to have a much lower traffic website.
 For this reason it is often best to compare website traffic between companies in the same industry to build up a picture of what is a good score for that type of company.

 (iii) Auto Analyst Score